-- Drugs that usually aren't selfadministered by the patient and are injected or infused while you are - getting physician, hospital outpatient, or ambulatory surgical center services - Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) - Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan - The Alzheimer's drug, Leqembi®, (generic name lecanemab), which is administered intravenously.
+What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Medicare Part B prescription drugs (continued) injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan The Alzheimer's drug, Leqembi®, (generic name lecanemab), which is administered intravenously.
 In addition to medication costs, you may need additional scans and tests before and/or during treatment that could add to your overall costs.
-Talk

-For certain Part B drugs, you may be required to try a different drug first.

-Part B chemotherapy/radiation

-Up to 20% of the total cost for each Medicare-covered Part B drug.

-Part B drugs obtained in a provider's office or outpatient setting

-Up to 20% of the total cost for each Medicare-covered Part B drug.

-Part B drugs obtained at a pharmacy/mail-order

-Up to 20% of the total cost for each Medicare-covered Part B drug.
+Talk to your doctor about what scans and tests you may need as part of your treatment Clotting factors you give yourself by injection if you have hemophilia In-Network Part B drugs obtained in a provider's office or outpatient setting Up to 20% of the total cost for each Medicare-covered Part B drug.
+Part B drugs obtained at a pharmacy/mail-order Up to 20% of the total cost for each Medicare-covered Part B drug.
 There may be a fee for the administration of the Part B medication.

-Insulin administered through an item of durable medical equipment (such as insulin pumps or continuous glucose monitors (CGM)) will be capped at \$35.
-You will pay 20% and will never pay more than \$35 for a one-month supply.
+Deductible does not apply: Insulin administered through an item of durable medical equipment (such as insulin pumps or continuous glucose monitors (CGM)) will be capped at \$35.
+You will pay 20% and will never pay more than \$35 for a one-month supply. before and/or during treatment that could add to your overall costs.
+Talk to your doctor about what scans and tests you may need as part of your treatment Clotting factors you give yourself by pay more than \$35 for a o ne-month supply.